 Recruiters spend an average of 7.4 seconds on a single CV they receive.
 That’s barely enough time to read two mid-length sentences.
 How is it even possible to select the best candidates in so little time?

-A personal statement (also called a personal profile, or a career summary) is a short paragraph at the top of your CV or resume.
+A personal profile, also called a CV summary, is a short paragraph at the top of your CV or resume.
 It should work like an elevator pitch: briefly describe your expertise, skills, and achievements to encourage the hiring manager to read the rest of your CV or resume.

 This guide will show you: